ChepteaCatalin/transdurex/README.md

 # transdurex

-A simple library for effortless conversion of map-filter-reduce chains into single pass transducers.
+A simple library for effortless conversion of map-filter-reduce chains into single-pass transducers.

 A transducer is a higher-order reducer.
 You can find a brief introduction to transducers [here](https://clojure.org/reference/transducers).